9 Declarations [dcl.dcl]

 • If the initializer list is a brace-enclosed designated-initializer-list, the aggregate shall be of class type, the identifier in each designator shall name a direct non-static data member of the class, and the explicitly initialized elements of the aggregate are the elements that are, or contain, those members.

-• If the initializer list is a brace-enclosed initializer-list, the explicitly initialized elements of the aggregate are the first n elements of the aggregate, where n is the number of elements in the initializer list.
+• If the initializer list is a brace-enclosed initializer-list, the explicitly initialized elements of the aggregate are those for which an element of the initializer list appertains to the aggregate element or to a subobject thereof (see below).

 • Otherwise, the initializer list must be {}, and there are no explicitly initialized elements.